BWQ-L/BWQ-L/README.md

 - I'm deeply fascinated by wireless networking.
 I've spent countless hours tweaking router settings to push the boundaries of internet speed.
 - DIY network optimization is my weekend hobby.
 There's a certain thrill in squeezing every bit of speed from a wireless connection.

----

-Feel free to fork this template and make it your own.
-Happy coding!